Bertha Krupp

-Bertha Krupp von Bohlen und Halbach (29 March 1886 – 21 September 1957) was a member of the Krupp family, Germany's leading industrial dynasty of the 19th and 20th centuries.
+Bertha Krupp von Bohlen und Halbach (born Bertha Krupp; 29 March 1886 – 21 September 1957) was a member of the Krupp family, Germany's leading industrial dynasty of the 19th and 20th centuries.
 As the elder child and heir of Friedrich Alfred Krupp she was the sole proprietor of the Krupp industrial empire from 1902 to 1943, although her husband, Gustav Krupp von Bohlen und Halbach, ran the company in her name.
 In 1943 ownership of the company was transferred to her son Alfried.

 Biography

 Bertha Krupp was born in Essen, home of the Krupp family and their company since the 16th century.
-Her mother was Baroness Margrethe von Enden.
+Her mother was Margrethe Freiin von Ende (1854-1931), the daughter of Karl Ludwig August, Freiherr von Ende (1815-1889) and his wife, Countess Eleonore von Königsdorff (1831-1907).
 At the time of Bertha's birth the company was owned and managed by her grandfather Alfred.
 Upon his death the following year, her father Friedrich inherited ownership and control.
-Her sister Barbara was born in 1887 (d.
-1972), but the absence of a male heir put the future of the company in doubt.
+After the birth of her sister Barbara (1887-1972), the future of the company with an absence of a male heir was in doubt.